The story behind the artwork

 The result is a historically alive, captivating and yet contemporary art print.

-Printed in our studio in London, using the highest quality archival paper (Matt Smooth Fine Art Cotton 300gsm) and highest quality inks (giclée), to ensure you are able to enjoy your print for years to come.
+Printed in our studio in London on Matt Smooth Fine Art Cotton 300 gsm, using giclée inks to ensure you are able to enjoy your print for years to come.
+All prints come with a physical Certificate of Authenticity.

 Edition of 175, signed and numbered by the artist.